-4. What led Veoneer to get involved in the in-cabin industry?
+4. What led Magna to get involved in the in-cabin industry?

 5. Tell us about a few of the most interesting applications you are working on for in-cabin sensing.

-6. What else are Veoneer providing for the in-cabin industry?
+6. What else are Magna providing for the in-cabin industry?

-7. Of course, we all heard the news on acquisition by Magna, any other cool partnerships you can tell us about?
+7. Of course, we all heard the news on the recent acquisition of Veoneer by Magna, any other cool partnerships you can tell us about?

 Yes, Veoneer is excited about our acquisition by Magna!
 We look forward to leveraging Magna’s strengths and advancing our development in this space together.
 Research is a key element in this growing field, and we look forward to showcasing our partnership and collaboration efforts with our various university partners in the next few months.